dokc/how-to-dok/resources/run-k8ssandra-on-k3d-locally-lightweight/run-k8ssandra-on-k3d-locally-lightweight.md

 mv ./kubectl ~/.local/bin/kubectl
 ```

-After this check you can run `kubectl`!
+After this check you can run the `kubectl` command!

-Next up: k3d
+Next up, k3d.

 ### k3d

+To simulate multiple kubernetes nodes locally we use k3d which is a wrapper around k3s to enable it to run in Docker.
+This way we can simulate a multi nodes cluster locally. k3s is an extremely lightweight and portable kubernetes version developed by Rancher.

 Let's start by installing k3d.

 The below command downloads the k3d install script from the rancher/k3d repository and using the TAG=v4.4.8 installs that version of k3d on our local system.

-Make sure to check the install.sh script: *Do not blindly execute downloaded shell scripts.*
+Make sure to check the install.sh script: **Do not blindly execute downloaded shell scripts.**

 ```
 curl -s -O https://raw.githubusercontent.com/rancher/k3d/main/install.sh